tokenbridge/docs/about-tokenbridge/features/transfer-limits.md

 ![Actively controlled deposit for the erc677-to-erc677 bridge mode](../../.gitbook/assets/image%20%288%29.png)

-The first set of checks whether the value of the transaction is within the limits happens on the step 1 for the`native-to-erc20` mode or one the step 2 for the mode `erc20-to-erc20` after invocation of the`onTokenTransfer` method:
+The first set of checks whether the value of the transaction is within the limits happens on step 1 for the`native-to-erc20` mode or on step 2 for the mode `erc20-to-erc20` after invocation of the`onTokenTransfer` method:

 * the transferred value must be greater or equal than minimum allowable value per transaction
 * the transferred value must be less or equal than maximum allowable value per transaction
 * the accumulated value of all transfers sent in this day in this direction must be less or equal than maximum allowable accumulated values per day

-The second set of checks occurs on the step 3 for `native-to-erc20` and the step 4 for `erc20-to-erc20`:
+The second set of checks occurs on step 3 for `native-to-erc20` and on step 4 for `erc20-to-erc20`:

 * the value of the transfer confirmed by the validator must be less or equal than minimum allowable value per transaction
 * the accumulated value of all confirmed transfers sent in this day in this direction must be less or equal than maximum allowable accumulated values per day